Today the world of higher education faces ethical challenges like never before.

 Major changes are unfolding in US college and university admission practices.
 A global pandemic caused disruption in every facet of college and university operations.
 International student visas were on hold.
 Top colleges and universities eliminated standardized test requirements.
 Recent supreme court cases challenged the way colleges and universities select students and the US DOJ sued the National Association of College Admission Counselors changing the way that colleges limit competition both during and after the recruitment process.

 In 2019, Harvard University and the University of North Carolina were sued by an activist group alleging that their admission policies treated Asian students unfairly.
-In June of 2023, the court will likely issue a ruling against Harvard and UNC, causing turmoil and uncertainty in the already opaque admission process.
-The court ruling will bring increased scrutiny of the proprietary and secretive selection processes used by admission offices.
+In June of 2023, the court issued a ruling against Harvard and UNC, causing new turmoil and uncertainty in the already opaque admission process.
+The court ruling brought increased scrutiny of the proprietary and secretive selection processes used by admission offices.

 In 2017, The US Department of Justice began investigating the National Association for College Admission Counseling for alleged anti-competitive practices.
 In 2019 the DOJ Antitrust Division filed a formal complaint against the association for "violat[ing] the Sherman Antitrust Act by restricting colleges’ ability to compete freely for student applicants."
 These legal actions increase the likelihood of both healthy competition, but also novel (and potentially unethical) ways for colleges to try to influence students and families.

-The "Varsity Blues" admissions fraud case involving celebrities and renowned institutions was a wake-up call.
+The 2019 "Varsity Blues" admissions fraud case involving celebrities and renowned institutions was a wake-up call.
 Rankings continue to exert disproportionate influence on not just students and families, but also institutions.
 Scandals in the areas of standardized testing and admission consulting have shaken the public's sense that college admission is a fair process for all participants.
-Now, more than ever, we must restore ethical practices to college admission.
+Now, more than ever, we must restore ethical practices to college admission and make central the service to adolescents and young adults - to students.

-Marr Education International is an exponent of ethical behavior in the admission process.
+Marr Education International is an exponent of ethical behavior in the college and university admission process.

 The last decade has seen increasing, unprecedented, and unacceptable behavior in the college admission arena: